List of Star Trek tie-in fiction: The Doctor and the Enterprise (1981)

 The Doctor and the Enterprise is an unlicensed novella written by Jean Airey, a columnist for Fantasy Empire and Starlog.
 The novella is based on characters and settings from Doctor Who, Star Trek, and Marion Zimmer Bradley's Darkover.
 It was first published in the 1981 issue of fanzine R&R. Fanzines Zeta Minor and Enterprise reprinted the novella in various formats from 1982 to 1984.
 Paperback editions were published by New Media Books in 1985.
-In 1989, a redacted version of the novella, marketed as a parody, was published professionally by Pioneer Press in which nearly all direct references to Kirk, Spock, and other Star Trek characters were removed.
+In 1989, a redacted version of the novella was published professionally by Pioneer Press.
+It was marketed as a parody, and all direct references to Kirk, Spock, and other Star Trek characters were removed.

 Star Wreck (1992–1994)

 Star Wreck is a series of unlicensed parody novels written by Leah Rewolinski, with illustrations by Harry Trumbore.
 Published by St. Martin's Press.

 Treks Not Taken (1996–1998)

 Treks Not Taken (1996) is a short story collection by Steven R. Boyett presented as "What if … literary greats had written episodes" of The Next Generation.
 Boyett parodied the style of several popular writers.
-Originally published as a limited edition by Sneaker Press in 1996.
+Originally published in 1996 by Sneaker Press as a limited edition.
 Later reprinted by HarperCollins in 1998.